Spacial/awesome-csirt/README.md

 - [API Security Checklist](https://github.com/shieldfy/API-Security-Checklist): Checklist of the most important security countermeasures when designing, testing, and releasing your API
 - [Istio](https://github.com/istio/istio): An open platform to connect, manage, and secure microservices.
 - [How to contact Google SRE: Dropping a shell in cloud SQL](https://offensi.com/2020/08/18/how-to-contact-google-sre-dropping-a-shell-in-cloud-sql/)
+- [hack-requests](https://github.com/boy-hack/hack-requests): The hack-requests is an http network library for hackers

 #### REST